 Cash Flows from Financing Activities.
-Net cash provided by financing activities in the first six months of fiscal 2021 consisted of approximately \$1.6 million of proceeds from the PPP Loans offset by approximately \$1.1 million of preferred stock dividend payments, as compared to approximately \$2.0 million of proceeds from sales of preferred stock, offset by approximately \$1.0 million of preferred stock dividend payments in the prior year period.
-As of July 31, 2020, there were 994,046 shares of Series A Preferred Stock outstanding, which represents 100% of the Series A Preferred Stock available for sale through our ATM program.
-Based on the Preferred Stock outstanding at July 31, 2020, annual dividend requirements are approximately \$2.2 million.
-Subsequent to July 31, 2020, the Company effectuated a shareholder approved reincorporation to the state of Delaware, name change to MIND Technology, Inc. and increase in the number of shares of common stock and preferred stock authorized for issuance.
-See Note 16 - "Subsequent Event" of our condensed consolidated financial statements for additional details.
-The Company may issue up to 40,000,000 shares of common stock and 2,000,000 shares of preferred stock.
-Management believes this provides significant additional financing flexibility, including the possibility of future "at-the-market" offerings of common and preferred stock.
+Net cash provided by financing activities in the first nine months of fiscal 2021 consisted of approximately \$1.6 million of proceeds from the PPP Loans, approximately \$1.3 million of proceeds from sales of Common Stock, offset by approximately \$1.1 million of preferred stock dividend payments, as compared to approximately \$2.2 million of proceeds from sales of Preferred Stock, offset by approximately \$1.4 million of preferred stock dividend payments in the prior year period.
+We believe that a significant portion of the PPP Loans may be forgiven, and we have submitted applications for the forgiveness of the Loans.
+However, there can be no assurance as to the amount of the Loans that will be forgiven, if any.
+As of October 31, 2020, there were 994,046 shares of Preferred Stock outstanding, which represents 100% of the Preferred Stock available for sale through our 1st ATM program.
+Based on the Preferred Stock outstanding at October 31, 2020, annual dividend requirements are approximately \$2.2 million.
+In August 2020 the Company effectuated a shareholder approved reincorporation to the state of Delaware, name change to MIND Technology, Inc. and increase in the number of shares of common stock and preferred stock authorized for issuance.
+See Note 16 - "Corporate Restructuring" to our condensed consolidated financial statements for additional details.
+The Company may issue up to 40,000,000 shares of Common Stock and 2,000,000 shares of Preferred Stock.
+In September 2020 we entered the 2nd Equity Distribution Agreement with the Agent with economic terms essentially identical to the initial agreement.
+Pursuant to the 2nd Equity Distribution Agreement, the Company may sell up to 500,000 shares of Preferred Stock and 5,000,000 shares of Common Stock through the 2nd ATM program.
+During the three months ended October 31, 2020 the Company sold 676,283 shares of Commons Stock under the 2nd ATM program, resulting in net proceeds to the Company of approximately \$1.3 million.
+Compensation